zapalagrzegorz/poker/README.md

 ### Rules

 Each player is dealt five cards.
-Players bet; each player may fold, see the current bet, or raise.
+Players bet; each player may
+    fold,
+    see the current bet (check),
+    or raise.

 In turn, each player can choose to discard up to three cards.
     They are dealt new cards from the deck to replace their old cards.